 * This image above was my first idea for this article.
 Kinda shows, doesn’t it?
 Actually I was inspired to write this article after seeing this logo on one of this company’s weatherstripping products.
 Often when I see an idea that’s not well developed I simply chalk it up to another individual or company shooting from the hip creatively.
 This time it inspired an article.
 So I went with it for the article, not because I thought it was a great idea, but because I felt it was a good illustration for my purposes.

-Tom Monahan is the Head Creative Thinking Coach at Before & After, a company that works with major marketers and ad agencies worldwide, including Target, Virgin, Novartis and Unilever, among others.
+Tom Monahan is founder of Before & After, a company that works with major marketers and ad agencies worldwide, including Target, Virgin, Novartis and Unilever, among others.
 Previously, Monahan was founder and Executive Creative Director at ad agency Leonard/Monahan, an incubator for creative talent in the 1980s and ’90s.
 Monahan has published The Do-It-Yourself Lobotomy under the Adweek imprint, was advertising columnist for Communication Arts for over a decade and was the youngest creative director written up in The Wall Street Journal’s long-running “Creative Leaders” series.